 It is very important to try and secure an employment offer.
 Whilst you can apply to the Australian Medical Council to check your primary medical degree at any stage.
 You won’t be able to gain registration until you have an offer of employment.
 This is because the Medical Board needs to see a supervision plan from your employer.

 Outside of general practice, the majority of employment opportunities for trainee doctors occur within public hospitals.
 So your best places for finding suitable job postings are on the State and Territory health department recruitment sites.
 We have a listing of these on our international doctors’ resource page.

-What Type of Supervision Will I Need Or Get?
+What Type of Supervision Do I Need Or Get?

-The Medical Board of Australia is very vigilant around supervision standards for IMG doctors.
+The Medical Board of Australia is very vigilant about supervision standards for IMG doctors.
 What sort of supervision you receive will depend on a number of factors, including: